fredemmott/OpenXR-Tracing/README.md

 Python: installing from the MS store or `winget` should be fine.

+Python is used to generate most of the code of this project, based on the OpenXR specification; the API specification is an XML file, and the OpenXR SDK source includes Python classes for processing this XML file.

 ## Building

 1. Fetch submodules: `git submodule update --init`